My experiments with sleep

 Here is a video of James explaining the benefits of mouth taping.

-These were the hacks that worked for me — that solved my sleep problem.
+These were the hacks that worked for me — that improved my sleep.
 And it has many other benefits than just waking up refreshed: an improved immune system, better mood regulation, increased productivity and enhanced workouts.
 And, by extension, it made me healthier.

 1. Have a consistent sleep schedule.
 Wake up at the same time every day, sleep at the same time, including on weekends and vacations.
 (Hard, I know, but try.
 It keeps our internal clock happy.)